1 Who I am – past Debian contributions

 - Archive rebuilds.

-FTBFSrelease-critical bugs.
+I had been rebuilding all packages in Debian on a regular basis since 2006.
+As a result, I filed over 7000 “FTBFS” release-critical bugs.
 Yes, I do feel bad about it, but I try to think of it as detecting problems early, not only as delaying releases ;).
-The same infrastructure is also used to test major migrations or toolchain changes involving gcc, Clang, and Python. (more info: slides from FOSDEM 2007 talk, blog post about the recent move to AWS)
+The same infrastructure was also used to test major migrations or toolchain changes involving gcc, Clang, and Python. (more info: slides from FOSDEM 2007 talk, blog post about the more recent move to AWS)

 - Ultimate Debian Database.

-- Debian services (dak, wanna-build, BTS, DEHS, popcon, lintian, etc.) are very much heterogeneous in terms of technologies and interfaces.
-The positive impact is that it is very easy for anyone to develop another service and get it integrated into our existing infrastructure.
-The negative impact is that it is very hard to combine data.
+Debian services (dak, wanna-build, BTS, DEHS, popcon, lintian, etc.) are very much heterogeneous in terms of technologies and interfaces.
+The positive consequence is that it is very easy for anyone to develop another service and get it integrated into our existing infrastructure.
+The negative consequence is that it is very hard to combine data.
 Ultimate Debian Database solves that by importing all relevant data about Debian (and derivative distributions) into a single SQL database.
-Several services have been developed on top of UDD (including bugs.cgi and Debian Maintainer Dashboard) and many others rely on UDD as a data source. (more info: paper + slides at MSR'2010; Debconf'09 talk)
+Several services have been developed on top of UDD (including bugs search and Debian Maintainer Dashboard) and many others rely on UDD as a data source. (more info: paper + slides at MSR’2010; Debconf’09 talk)

 - Debian packaging tutorial.

-- I am marginally active in the Debian Science team.
-I have been application manager in the NM process.
+I was marginally active in the Debian Science team.
+I have been an application manager in the NM process.
 On a few occasions, I also summarized huge threads on debian-devel@ (e.g. on rolling, and on forced orphaning of packages).

 Overall, most of my Debian contributions aim at addressing problems at the distribution scale (QA, data-mining), and at enhancing collaboration and communication (with new contributors, with derivative distributions).